iExecBlockchainComputing/iexec-doc/intro.rst

  and a dynamic reputation mechanism assigns a score to each worker completing a work.

-| Go to the `Be a worker pool`_ section to learn how to deploy your worker pool.
+| Go to the `How to become a scheduler`_ section to learn how to deploy your worker pool.

-.. _Be a worker pool: /workerpool.html
+.. _How to become a scheduler: /workerpool.html

 Browse the available Worker Pools: https://pools.iex.ec/